 Susan Penfield is the firm’s chief innovation officer and a member of the firm’s leadership team.
 She drives focused innovation and functional strategies that empower our people to change the world.
-Through the creation of integrated capabilities, breakthrough products and solutions, and alternative business models, Susan also helps implement focused innovation on a few big bets intended to seed next-generation businesses—in secure operational technology, machine intelligence, directed energy, and digital solutions.
+Through the creation of integrated capabilities, breakthrough products and solutions, and alternative business models, Susan also helps implement focused innovation on a few big bets intended to seed next-generation businesses—in secure operational technology, artificial intelligence, directed energy, and digital solutions.

 Susan's work also scales innovative capabilities across the firm to drive growth and develops functional strategies to scale, deepen, and retain the firm’s functional talent base through affiliation, development, recruiting and upskilling.

 Under Susan’s leadership, the firm reinvigorated its culture of innovation and opened Booz Allen’s DC Innovation Center—a physical embodiment of our commitment to innovation.
 Through the Innovation Center and its network of Innovation Hubs, the firm engages in the external innovation ecosystem to identify partnerships and emerging technologies to create original solutions to our clients’ toughest problems.